stefanienguyn/pho-around/README.md

 Some details the optimizer gets right that a list never could:

-- **Travel time is real.** Place-to-place motorbike times come from a precomputed Routes API matrix (`TWO_WHEELER` — this is Sài Gòn); the legs from *your* start point are fetched live and traffic-aware on every request.
-If the API is unreachable, times degrade gracefully to a distance formula at 12.6 km/h — not a guess, but the city's measured median riding speed.
+- **Travel time is real.** Place-to-place motorbike times come from a precomputed Routes API matrix (`TWO_WHEELER` — this is Sài Gòn).
+The leg from *your* start point is estimated by a distance formula calibrated against all 1,988 real legs in that matrix: 12.6 km/h, the city's measured median riding speed, with a median error of 1.7 minutes.
+Live traffic-aware start legs are a one-flag upgrade (`USE_LIVE_START_LEGS`), left off so the public demo costs nothing to run.
 - **Routes don't zigzag.** Travel enters the objective as a carefully-sized tiebreaker, so among equally-appealing plans the solver always returns the shortest ordering — without ever sacrificing a better place to save a minute of riding.
 - **It doesn't overpromise.** Every stop is charged a parking/queueing buffer, and the time budget is hard — the plan you get is one you can actually live.
-- **It scales politely.** Each request pre-filters the dataset to ~40 candidates — the nearest places to *your* start plus the city's best wherever they are — keeping solves under a few seconds while a far-away gem always keeps its seat at the table.
+- **It scales politely.** Each request pre-filters the dataset to 25 candidates — the 18 nearest to *your* start, plus the 7 best anywhere in the city — so a far-away gem always keeps its seat at the table.
+That number is measured, not guessed: on the deployment's modest CPU a 40-place pool sometimes failed to find *any* plan in time, while 25 delivers 98.7% of its own best objective under pressure.

 ## The data